Anjali-23-star/analytics-portfolio/portfolio-02-online-retail/README.md

 ## Business Implications
 - The business is exposed to churn risk if top customers are lost.
 - Retention strategies for high-value customers are critical.

+## Insights
+   This analysis revealed why transaction characterstics are important to study.
+High revenue in this dataset is because of infrequent high value transaction          rather than frequent purchasing behaviour.